rhielab/3Dgenome/README.md

 ## Citation
 Lee, B.H., Wu, Z. & Rhie, S.K.
 Characterizing chromatin interactions of regulatory elements and nucleosome positions, using Hi-C, Micro-C, and promoter capture Micro-C. Epigenetics & Chromatin 2022 Dec 21;15(1):41. https://doi.org/10.1186/s13072-022-00473-4 PMID: 36544209

+## Datasets
+All of Hi-C, Micro-C, Capture Micro-C, ChIP-seq, NOMe-seq, and RNA-seq datasets used for the above study can be found from the GEO GSE205000 https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE205000

-##
+## Analysis
-Here we describe the scripts/data type we used for each main figure.
-All the scripts described below are provided in [/script_new](https://github.com/rhielab/3Dgenome/tree/main/script_new).
+Here we describe the analysis method we used to generate main figures of the above manuscript (PMID: 36544209).

-Please noted that we process our Micro-C, Hi-C, Capture Micro-C data based on 4DN Hi-C data processing pipeline (https://data.4dnucleome.org/resources/data-analysis/hi_c-processing-pipeline) to get the all the necessary files .hic, .bam, .cool, .mcool required for different downstream softwares.
-If you are insterested to use any script here, pelase make sure you have the correct format of input files.
+We processed Micro-C, Hi-C, Capture Micro-C data based on 4DN Hi-C data processing pipeline (https://data.4dnucleome.org/resources/data-analysis/hi_c-processing-pipeline) to get all of the necessary files .hic, .bam, .cool, .mcool required for different downstream softwares.

-We processed the publically available ChIP-seq data achieved from GEO and ENCODE to recognize different regulatory elements (Promoter, Enhancer, Insulator, NDR, Repressed Regions etc.) in C42B.
-For ChIP-seq data, we processed them based on the pipeline from ENCODE.
-Please check https://www.encodeproject.org/chip-seq/histone/
+We processed ChIP-seq data using the ENCODE ChIP-seq pipeline (https://www.encodeproject.org/chip-seq/histone/) to annnotate regulatory elements (Promoter, Enhancer, Insulator, NDR, Repressed Regions etc.)

-For NOMe-seq, we got the C42B NOMe-seq data from previous study (Rhie et al., 2018).
-For NOMe-seq data processing, we used BSMAP (Xi and Li 2009) to align .fastq file to bisulfile-converted genome and Bis-SNP (Liu et al. 2012) to identify meethylation status of CpG and GpC sites from BAM file.
+We processed NOMe-seq data using BSMAP (Xi and Li 2009) to align .fastq file to bisulfile-converted genome and Bis-SNP (Liu et al. 2012) to identify meethylation status of CpG and GpC sites from BAM file.

+All of the in-house scripts used can be found from [/script_new](https://github.com/rhielab/3Dgenome/tree/main/script_new).

 ## Figure1 Comparison of Hi-C and Micro-C data.
 ### 1A.
 Experimental methods of Hi-C and Micro-C. Unlike Hi-C that uses restriction enzyme, Micro-C uses MNase, allowing to fragment chromatin to mono, di-, and tri-nucleosomes.